 Any serious and/or repeated Level I infractions may be considered as Level II-IV infractions.
 Level I offenses committed in a more serious, harmful, or disruptive manner may be considered Level II-IV infractions.
+The administration reserves the right to treat any infraction at any level deemed appropriate.
 The following Level I infractions are prohibited: